 Visit a museum

 For such a small city, Liverpool has a lot of museums and galleries and they’re all free to enter!
-Whether you’re into your maritime history or lover of modern art, you’ll bound to discover something new and exciting.
+Whether you’re into your maritime history or lover of modern art, you’ll be bound to discover something new and exciting.

 World Museum – Home to mummies and the Chinese Terracotta Army until October, the world museum is a favourite with kids.